 Holly's picture book Twilight Chant (Clarion, 2018) is a lyrical exploration of the transition between day and night and of the animals who thrive during this special time.
 Her One Wave at a Time (Albert Whitman, 2018) is a picture book story in free verse about grief and healing.

-Holly compiled and edited, and wrote the foreword to, Tomo: Friendship through Fiction--An Anthology of Japan Teen Fiction (Stone Bridge Press, 2012), a young adult anthology of Japan-related fiction to benefit teens in the earthquake- and tsunami-affected areas of Tohoku.
+Holly compiled and edited, and wrote the foreword to, Tomo: Friendship through Fiction--An Anthology of Japan Teen Fiction (Stone Bridge Press, 2012), a young adult anthology of Japan-related fiction to benefit teens in the earthquake and tsunami affected areas of Tohoku.
 For more information about Tomo, visit the Tomo blog.

 Holly Thompson is represented by Jamie Weiss Chilton of the Andrea Brown Literary Agency.